toldandretold/hyperlit/resources/markdown/ToDoList/main-text.md

 ## 8: Add notifications

-Once public hyperlighting and hyperciting are working, add notifations so users know when others have hyperlighted or hypercited their texts.
+Once public hyperlighting and <mark class='user-name_1738192672757' id='user-name_1738192672757' data-listener-attached='true'>hyperciting</mark> are working, add notifations so users know when others have hyperlighted or hypercited their texts.
 This is an opt-in feature.

+## 9: Fix lazy-loading issues... check caching

+Needs to be able to load updwards on scroll up on page load... rather than having to scroll down first then back up.

+Also needs to check the caching...

+## Notes [:]

+[^1]: "When user types '[:]', an 'add citation' div appears from below, up to just below that [:] tag.
+User can type author/title/publisher <mark class='user-name_1738192705705' id='user-name_1738192705705' data-listener-attached='true'>details</mark> etc, as they do, any similar entries will appear as suggestions.
+They can also import a copy of the original text of the citation.
+[OR] they can click [New].
+This automatically generates citation data of a new text, and opens a 'new hyperlit document', in editable div mode." [[:]](http://10.0.0.93:8000/todolist#hypercite_wck67b8)